 - 3.1.
-While undertaking research staff and students are expected to uphold the highest standards of conduct in line with the College Values and Behaviours and the HE Acceptable Behaviour Policy. - 3.2.
+While undertaking research staff and students are expected to uphold the highest standards of conduct in line with the College Values and Behaviours. - 3.2.
 The College requires that those supervising or conducting research during their academic duties or studies adhere to the following principles: